Royal Palace of Turin: History

-Construction of the palace was ordered by the Regent Christina Maria in 1645.
+Construction of the palace was ordered by the Regent Christine Marie in 1645.
 She wanted a new residence for the court after her son returned from the civil war.

 The chosen location was the previous Bishop's Palace, which had been built in the middle of the new capital of Savoy, Turin, during the reign of Emmanuel Philibert, Duke of Savoy (1528–1580).
 Its advantages included an open and sunny position, in addition to being close to other buildings where the court met.
 The Duke was able to monitor the two entrances of the city (the Palatine and the Pretoria gates) from the Bishop's Palace.
 The Bishop's Palace in Turin was later captured by the French in 1536 and served as a residence of the French Viceroys of Savoy, who were appointed by Francis I of France.
 Opposite the Bishop's Palace was the Palazzo Vecchio or the Palazzo di San Giovanni.
 This building, disparagingly known as Pasta con Tonno (English: Pasta with tuna) because of its architecture, was later replaced by the grand Ducal Palace.

 Thus the old Bishop's Palace became the seat of power and was greatly expanded by Emmanuel Philibert to house his ever-growing collection of art, animals, marbles, and furniture.
 Emmanuel Philibert died in Turin in August 1580 and the Savoyard throne was handed down to his son, Charles Emmanuel I, Duke of Savoy (1562–1630).
 In celebration of the joint marriages of his daughters Princess Margaret and Princess Isabella in 1608, Charles Emmanuel I commissioned the construction of a ring of porches topped off by an open gallery.
 His son, the future Victor Amadeus I, Duke of Savoy (1587–1637), entered into a prestigious marriage when he married the French Princess Christine Marie of France.
-Their marriage took place in Paris at the Louvre in 1619.
+Their marriage took place in Paris at the Louvre Palace in 1619.

 Victor Amadeus I succeeded to the Duchy of Savoy in 1630.
 He had previously spent his youth in Madrid at the court of his grandfather, Philip II of Spain.
 His wife set the tone for Victor Amadeus I's reign.
 Christine Marie had the court moved from the ducal palace in Turin to the Castello del Valentino, which at that time, was on the outskirts of the small capital.
 Many of Victor Amadeus I and Christine Marie's children were born at Valentino, including Francis Hyacinth, Duke of Savoy and his successor Charles Emmanuel II, Duke of Savoy.
-Christine Marie became the regent of Savoy after the death of her husband in 1637 on behalf of her two sons, who succeeded as Dukes of Savoy.
+Christine Marie became the regent of Savoy after the death of her husband in 1637 on behalf of her two sons, who succeeded as dukes of Savoy.